Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Atomic specification commands

-The example in \refsect{ex-rem-from-set} defines the meaning of a compare-and-swap operation in terms of an atomic specification command \refdef{CAS}. \begin{RelatedWork} An atomic specification command can also be used to specify atomic operations on a data structure, as used by Dingel~\cite{Dingel02}.
-In Dingel's work the semantics of the language considers two commands the same if they are equivalent modulo finite stuttering, whereas our definition \refdef{atomic-spec} does not use such an equivalence but builds the stuttering into the atomic specification directly using $\Idle$ commands.
-Note that in order for $\atomicrel{p,q}$ to be closed under finite stuttering it is defined in terms of $opt(q)$ rather than $\cpstep{q}$ because, for example, $\cpstep{\id}$ requires a single stuttering step whereas $opt(\id)$ allows either a single stuttering step or no steps. \end{RelatedWork}
+\begin{RelatedWork} An atomic specification command can also be used to specify atomic operations on a data structure, as used by Dingel~\cite{Dingel02}.
+In Dingel's work the semantics of his language considers two commands the same if they are equivalent modulo finite stuttering, whereas our definition \refdef{atomic-spec} does not use such an equivalence but builds the stuttering into the atomic specification directly using $\Idle$ commands.
+Note that in order for $\atomicrel{p,q}$ to be closed under finite stuttering it is defined in terms of $\Opt{q}$ rather than $\cpstep{q}$ because, for example, $\cpstep{\id{}}$ requires a single stuttering step whereas $\Opt{\id{}}$ allows either a single stuttering step or no steps. \end{RelatedWork}